 I had this thought while saying Qabbalas Shabbos this week.
+(Actually, part of it during Qabbalas Shabbos 7 years ago, after which I wrote an earlier version of the post.
+A further development was a product of this week’s davening, yeilding this version.)
 It’s a “Chassidishe Vort” in style, intentionally stretching the meaning of a quote in order to create a mnemonic for an important point — but with a mussar message.

 צַ֭דִּיק כַּתָּמָ֣ר יִפְרָ֑ח, כְּאֶ֖רֶז בַּלְּבָנ֣וֹן יִשְׂגֶּֽה׃

 A righteous person will flower like a date-palm,

 So, as I’m saying these words, my mind was wandering through the parashah.
 (Not advising this.
 As Tamar’s descendant, King Solomon, wrote “for everything there is a proper time…” [Qoheles 3:1]) And it hit me…

 What is it we laud about Tamar’s actions?
 She forced Yehudah’s hand to do the right thing, and then even though he had to be tricked into fulfilling his duty, Tamar was still willing to absorb a lot of personal risk rather than shame him.